miriam-vojcekova/english-for-designers/07-clarity-first/thesis-outline.md

-# CORPORATE IDENTITY DESIGN OF STARTUP
+# Corporate Identity Design of Startup

 This project is about creating corporate identity design of fictitious start-up, which deals with grocery delivery, drugstore delivery, flowers delivery and night alcohol delivery.